fiskaltrust/rollout-doc/technical-operations/troubleshooting/network-troubleshooting.md

 Apart from firewalls, the most common issue is an improperly configured SSL stack on your system.
-This may include unavailable or disabled SSL/TLS versions, as well as missing CA root certificates.
-The latter is typically fixed by ensuring your operating system has its latest updates installed.
+This configuration may include unavailable or disabled SSL/TLS versions or missing CA root certificates.
+You can typically fix the latter by ensuring your operating system has its latest updates installed.

-In case your operating system is not supported any more or you have customised your certificate trust store, you may have to import/configure the certificates manually.
-You can obtain the necessary certificate details in two ways
+If your operating system is not supported or you have customized your certificate trust store, you may have to import/configure the certificates manually.
+You can obtain the necessary certificate details in two ways.

 * By opening the site in question in your browser and [accessing the certificates from the security dialog](https://search.brave.com/search?q=accessing+certificate+chain+in+browser).
 * By downloading the applicable certificate pack from fiskaltrust.Portal under `Tools` / `Download` (subject to availability).